JenniLehtonen/To-do-app/README.md

 ## Technical solutions of the application
 Used technologies: **HTML, CSS, JavaScript and jQuery.**

 I have developed this application a bit more after the summer: I have added a feature that saves the tasks to user's **local storage** so the tasks will stay in the application even though the user closes the browser.
-I have also changed CSS stylings a bit and translated app into English.
+I have also added a feature that enables the user to just press "enter" after writing the task into the input field so it is not necessary to use mouse and click the "Add" button.
+In addition to these I have changed CSS stylings a bit and translated app into English.
+I have mainly used jQuery in the codes because it was the purpose in my school assignment.

 ## Pictures of the user interface